 Bridgewater State University Board of Trustees

-Under the chairmanship of Louis M. Ricciardi, the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Bridgewater State University.
+Under the chairmanship of Eugene J. Durgin Jr., the 11-member board is a blend of veterans and future leaders forming a uniquely diversified, yet coherent mix dedicated to advancing the mission of public higher education at Bridgewater State University.

 Mr. Peter R. Chase is the Chairman and Chief Executive Officer of Chase Corporation, a manufacturing company providing construction products and services to multiple markets such as: wire and cable, electronic coatings, construction products, pipeline maintenance, packaging and industrial, digital and print media and electronic manufacturing services.